-Ye hills and dales and rocks of ages, Ye mighty lakes and boundress seas And tempest dread, which grandly rages O'er hearts oppressed with flerce accrees; Proclaim from whence, ye powers stupendous, Proclaim from whence your terrors roar, Lashing the world with thews tremendous.
-Dashing mad seas from shore to shore.
-My soul is wrapt in stygian wonder O'er larid bursts and tongues of fire, As demons rend the vault asunder With rumblings vast and thund'rings ride Now madly sweeps the wiid tornado, With lightning on his streaming hair; Now sovereign swells the fell cruzado Along the wing'd cimmerian air.
-Erebus black outpours his legions, Convolving on the lightning's beat, Then plunging into godless regions, To gambol in the rolling heat.
+THE STORM. peacefully, quietly, religiously, prepar-ing themselves to meet the God whom Ye hills and dales and rocks of ages, Ye mighty lakes and oouncress seas, they faithfully believe in.
+They do not And tempest dread, which grandiny rages O'er hearts oppressed with fler'ee accrees; the deserving and struggling poor; neither do they count their gold like misers.
+What will become of it all when Proclaim from whence, ye powers stupendous, Proclaim from whence your terrors roar, Lashing the world with thews tremendous Dashing mad seas from shore to shore.
+My soul is wrapt in stygtan wonder O'er lurid bursts and tongues of fire, As demons rend the vault asunder With rumblings vast and thund'rings ride Now madly sweeps the wiid tornado, With lightning on his streaming hair; Now sovereign swells the fell cruzado Along the wing'd cimmerian air. frebus black outpours his legions, Convolving on the lightning's beat, Then plunging into godless regions, To gambol in the rolling heat.
 The North and West in awe augmenting A huge Colossus rears his form.
 And, to the furies mad consenting, He lifts the floodgates of the storm.
-My life takes wing and upward charges The demons red to battle's wage; Valor the bounds of earth enlarges, And high transcends the fury's rage From center wild to whirling border The furies reek and rush in pain; While teems the spheres in crazed discruce, Till hells are quenched in torrent rain.
-Without the cross there's no apprizement In sun or sky, on land or sea; Like man, all things need God's chastisement.
-To Him all worlds must bend the knee. -Hugh Farrar MoDermott.
-HUMOR OF THE DAY.
+My life takes wing and upward charges The demons red to battle's wage; Valor the bounds of earth enlarges, .
+And high transcends the fury's rage from center wild to whiriing border The furies reek and rush in pain; While teems the spheres in crazed disoruce, Till hells are quenched in torrent rain.
+Without the cross theirs no apprizement In sun or sky, on land or sea; Like man, all things need God's chastisement To Him all worlds must bend the knee. -Hugh Farrar MoDermatt.
+HUMOR OF THE .DAY.

 Home rulers-women.

-One-legged orators are always successful on the stump. - Siftings.
+Onc-legged orators are always successul on the stump .- Siftings.

-A wooden wedding-Marrying a blockhead .- Gorham Mountaineer.
-A forger should always write a running hand .- Boston Transcript.
+A wooden wedding-Marrying a blockead. - Gorham Mountainee A forger should always write a runaing hand .- Boston Transcript.

 An egg that gives birth to a rooster cannot properly be called a hen's egg.
-The man who delights to get up with the lark Is never seen out upon one after dark, -Boston Courier.
+The man who delights to get up with the lark Is nover seen out upon one after dark. -Beston Courier.
 A camel sometimes lives to the age of 100 years.
 No wonder he has a hump on his back .- Boston Budget.
 A Kansas man has been fined \$10 for smiling in church.
 Kansas is a prohibition State this year. - Graphic.

-The extreme height of misery is a small boy with a new pair of boots and no mud puddle, - Chicago Ledger.
-Arkansaw has an agricultural organization known as the Wheel.
-Its members are constitutionally tired .- Chicago A Northern paper praises the Indian bair restorer.
+The extreme height of misery is a small boy with a new pair of boots and ao mud puddle.-Chicago Ledger.

+Arkansaw has an agricultural organi-zation known as the Wheel.
+Its members are constitutionally tired .- Chicago A Northern paper praises the Indian hair restorer.
 He is a fraud.
-No Indian was ever known to restore any hair .- A health journal says you ought to take three-quarters of an hour for dinner.
-It is well, also, to add a few vegetables and a piece of meat.
-Tell us not in mournful numbers Sorrow came by eating apples, Sorrow came by eating apples, Tis the man who eats cucumbers Who with keenest anguish grapples.
+No Indian was ever known to restore any hair .--Texas Siftings. ancient.
+Rug carpet is mostly used, and everything is spotlessly clean.
+Miss Rapp, the daughter of the founder, is still living in Economy.
+She with smiles, and every boy in the party founder, is still living in Economy.
+She with smiles, and every boy in the party is a beautiful, silvery-haired, blue-eyed was straightway his friend.
+In the course is yet musical and sweet.
+In her house good repair.
+The old fashioned garden is well of which is inscribed :